Unboxed-Software/solana-course/CONTRIBUTING.md

 ### Guidelines

-The guidelines below are consistent with Solana Foundation Style, in order to ensure consistency with other content on solana.com.
-There's also a few additional items aimed at technical documents.
+The guidelines below are consistent with Solana Foundation Style, to ensure consistency with other content on solana.com.
+There are also a few additional items aimed at technical documents.

 Use language consistent with [TERMINOLOGY](https://github.com/solana-foundation/developer-content/blob/main/docs/terminology.md) and (if you have access to this) the Solana Foundation Style Guide.